Every year during Golden Week, a Spring Grand Festival is held at Meiji Shrine (the biggest and most important shrine in Tokyo).

 What happens?

-The almost week-long festival features an impressive lineup of traditional performing arts presentations — led by masters in the field.
+The festival takes place on May 2 and 3 each year and features an impressive lineup of traditional performing arts presentations — led by masters in the field.
 The festival will set up a stage in front of the main shrine.

 Schedule